-If you are interested in Volunteering, for an Adult (18 or older) volunteer application, visit the shelter in person or you can download an Adult application and waiver/release form.
-For a Junior volunteer application (must be 15-17), visit the shelter in person or you can download our Jr. Volunteer application/waiver form.
+If you are interested in Volunteering, for an Adult (18 or older) volunteer application, you can submit an Adult application and waiver/release form.
+We are not taking Junior Volunteer applications at this time (15-17).
 In-shelter morning shifts are any 2 hours between 8:00 am – noon and afternoon shifts are any 2 hours between 4:00 – 7:00 pm.

 Cat Care Specialist